 In retrospect, the original Casco Bay Ferry Tales, was only average.
 I mostly forgot about publishing it and concentrated on seeing patients in my practice and spending more time with my family.
 I viewed self-publishing as yet another job—promoting the book and convincing bookstores to carry it didn’t appeal to me.
 The book lay fallow for a number of years.
 Then I decided to get outside advice; I asked Bill Roorbach, an accomplished Maine writer, to edit and review the book.
 He had a lot of suggestions.
 He enjoyed the writing but felt that something was missing, something which would connect the reader to the story: It was me.
 He felt he didn’t really know or understand me.
 I was too much a passive observer of my unique island practice.
 His advice: Allow the reader to understand your inner conflicts, your absent-mindedness, what it meant for you to be a doctor.

 What’s more, he didn’t get a good feel for my wife, Sandi.
 She was, he felt, probably more interesting than me.
-Mid-way through the book, she changed professions from a social work counselor to putting on coveralls and working with the island plumber.
+Mid-way through the book, she changed professions from a social work counselor to putting on coveralls and working as a plumber assistant on Peaks Island.
 “Now, there’s a story,” he said.

 I took his advice.
 I rewrote Casco Bay Ferry Tales and renamed it Go By Boat.
 Characters are no longer one and off.
 They keep showing up, chapter after chapter.
 Sandi agreed that it was okay that I write about our relationship together.
 Perhaps, my character is more accessible, more understandable, than in the previous version.
 I truly don’t know.
 When looking at who I am, I’m often at a loss to understand myself, much less communicate that insight to a reader.